(This article may or may not contain affiliate links. What does that mean?)

 We joined our friends, the Millers, at the Cliffs Hotel and Spa.
 Overlooking the Pacific Ocean, our balcony opened to a view of the wide water, bordered on the right by a line of hills that drew away from the shore and dropped suddenly into the ocean.
 Sprinkles of sun bounced off the water.
 Inside, our room sported a retro beach vibe decorated in earth tones.

 We discovered the Cliffs Hotel and Spa loves children and welcomes dogs.
 You know how in some hotels you have to pretend your kids aren’t really kids but just miniature adults waiting for their growth spurt?
 Not here.
 As we walked along the pathways, kids appeared everywhere, some with parents, some with their pack.
 Screams of happiness carried in the breeze as they played games on the lawn around the hotel.
 Dogs led their owners on paths perched atop its namesake cliffs.
 Rooms manager, Travis Domingues, later told me that the hotel’s first floor is open to guests with dogs.
 Though, after the Thomas Fire, the Cliffs Hotel and Spa allowed dogs to occupy all the rooms in the hotel when their families had to evacuate their homes.
 Domingues said it was chaotic but heartwarming.

 Downtown Pismo Beach

-We gathered our group to explore downtown Pismo Beach, which was a network of streets with aging, single-story buildings occupied by restaurants and specialty shops.
+We gathered our group to explore downtown Pismo Beach, which was a network of streets with vintage, single-story homes occupied by restaurants and specialty shops.
 At the crown of the town is the recently fortified and reconstructed pier and cobweb of boardwalks rising above the beach.
-We chose to eat dinner at Wooly's which offered casual deck seating looking over the ocean, the slow-setting sun, and the length of the pier.
+We chose to eat dinner at Wooly’s which offered casual deck seating looking over the ocean, the slow-setting sun, and the length of the pier.
 Dogs, kids, and laid-back people enjoyed creative American fare with affordable price tags.
 We paid $60 for drinks and food for the four of us.
 We felt our city tension melting into the sea and our smiles easing into our faces.

 The Dunes: Oceano Dunes State Vehicular Recreation Area